TalTech-HPC-Centre/taltech-hpc-docs/docs/software/elmerfem.md

 !!! warning
     This page is a work in progress!

 Elmer is a multi-physics simulation software developed by CSC.
-It can perform coupled mechanical, thermal, fluid, electro-magnetic simulations and can be extended by own equations.
+It can perform coupled mechanical, thermal, fluid, and electro-magnetic simulations and can be extended by custom equations.

 Some useful links: